-Known in China for almost 2000 years but toxicity limits the use
+Known in China for 2000 years but toxicity limited the use

 The main indications were rheumatoid arthritis, swelling, skin infections, leprosy, fever, boils and chills.

-Over the past centuries, extraction made it possible to prepare water based and ethanol based extracts.
-These extracts are toxic too.
+Extraction made it possible to prepare water based and ethanol based extracts too.
 They have a positive effect on autoimmune symptoms taken by mouth but never became a popular treatment because of the associated toxicity on liver and kidney.

 Culture of Thunder God Vine also dates back to centuries of course.
 Extensive culture is traditional in several Southeastern provinces of China, especially in Zhejiang Province.
-Chinese horticulturists and other non edible product farmers use the bark of the root as an insecticidal powder still nowadays.
+Chinese horticulturists and other non edible product farmers it as an insecticidal powder still nowadays.